How to Bathe Your Horse

 Tip: Take care when working around the legs.
 Some horses may stamp their hooves when they feel water dripping off their bodies.
 And to wash the tail, gently dunk it right into the soapy bucket if he's not too fidgety.

-Now it's time to rinse your horse and thoroughly remove all the shampoo suds.
 Use the hose to gently spray the soap away from the head and down, starting at your horse's neck and working your way toward the tail.
 You can use your hand, a bath mitt, or even a brush to help wash away all the soap (and, hopefully, a lot of dirt and dandruff).
 Don't stop until all the soap has vanished and the water runs clear.

-Clean the Face
+Don’t Forget the Face

 Finally, put your hose down and gently clean your horse's face with a damp cloth or moist sponge, avoiding the eyes, nose, and mouth.
 You won't want to spray the face or ears with the hose, and you won't need shampoo here on these delicate areas.
 Just lightly and gently remove the dust and dandruff with the cloth.